September 16 (Monday) 9:30 am - May 17 (Sunday) 11:45 am

 On completion of this course, what might your next steps be?

-Progress and work towards a post Level 2 Maths course (maybe GCSE); at the end of the course you will be given one-to-one information and advice as required, to ensure that appropriate progression routes are clearly identified.
+Progress to a post Level 2 Maths course (maybe GCSE); at the end of the course you will be given one-to-one information and advice as required, to ensure that appropriate progression routes are clearly identified.

 The Adult Learn and Train office is also able to give course information or search for alternative courses for you.